When I went to Ksamil last August, I was taken aback by the number of people. I have never been to a busier beach destination.

 Since Ksamil doesn’t have its own airport or major port, you’ll need to first get to Saranda and then make your way from there.

-⛴ If you’re coming from abroad, the easiest way is to fly into Corfu, Greece and then take a ferry to Saranda.
+⛴ Ferry: If you’re coming from abroad, the easiest way is to fly into Corfu, Greece and then take a ferry to Saranda.
 Corfu International Airport (CFU) serves many European cities, and from there, it’s just a short taxi or bus ride to Corfu port.
 I took the fast ferry with Finikas Lines and the journey was only 35 minutes (plus 15 minutes on each side in passport control).

-🚌 There are regular buses from most major cities like Tirana, Durres, and Vlora to Saranda.
-Buses in Albania, known as furgons, are affordable but can be unpredictable.
 After taking the bus from Dubrovnik to Kotor and all through Albania, I always expect to be one hour (if not three) delayed.
-I was told 4 hours for the bus from Tirana to Saranda, but it ended up being at least 2 hours late due to a long break.
+I was told 5 hours for the bus from Tirana to Saranda, but it ended up being at least 2 hours late due to a long break.

 From Saranda, local buses to Ksamil run frequently and cost 150 LEK.
 No need to get a ticket, a man will come around and take payment.
-Taxis cost between €15 and €30 depending on the season.
+Taxis cost between €15 and €30, depending on the season.

 Once in Ksamil, you can walk to most places.